 Those are three outpresent in the garden.
 The space between each one of them is filled with extraordinary .
 The nature that we hear so much throughout our lives, but at thirty-two years, I still had no idea of what it really meant.
 Inhotim is a big garden, not in size only.
 It is also a giant in meaning and beauty.

-Years later, I talk to colleagues in a city bar.
+Years later, I am hanging out with colleagues in a city bar.
 They're all programmers.
 Everyone spends the day reading logical conditions.
 The work of everyone consists of explaining to a machine, through a programming language, what it should do.

 In the conversation, my compliments to Inhotim are inevitable.
 The curiosity of my colleagues comes out, and one of them turns to the mobile phone to do a quick search.
 He asks me what's the point of suspending a red cube as he shows me the workby Tsuruko Yamazaki's on his cell phone.
 It was uncomfortable for him to see that something didn't necessarily have an answer.
 That something was not explainable.
 That something had no logic.